morganecf/slack-cat/README.md

 sudo pip install -r requirements.txt

 ### Slack integration
-In slack: <your team>.slack.com/apps/manage > custom integrations > bots > add configuration
+In slack: <your team>.slack.com/apps/manage > custom integrations > bots > add configuration.
-Add bot to your channel of choice
+Add bot to your channel of choice.

 ### Hue integration
 Make sure Hue lights are connected and go to www.meethue.com/api/nupnp to find IP address of bridge on your network.